Which place is cheaper, Brussels or Copenhagen?

 Brussels is a very popular city for backpackers and budget travelers.
 The city has an active nightlife and a number of hostels that are great for backpackers, but do take note that some areas can get a bit rough at night, so make sure you understand where you are.

 Both Copenhagen and Brussels are very good destinations for students.

 Students come from all over to stay in Copenhagen.
 The city has a reputation as the happiest in the world, and students are no exception.
 There are plenty of activities for students as well as a relaxed, yet productive, atmosphere.
 It's easy to explore the town on foot or by bike as well.

 Many students visit Brussels.
 The city has a number of universities that attract students from around the world.
 The multicultural setting is great for students of the world.

-Visitors will find public transit in both Copenhagen and Brussels.
+Visitors will find fantastic public transit in both Copenhagen and Brussels.

 Copenhagen has a great public transit system.
 There are metros, s-trains, waterbuses, and regular buses available.

-It's very easy to get around on foot in Copenhagen.
+Getting around Copenhagen on foot is easy.
 It is compact enough to explore on foot, but there are also plenty of bikes available as well.